cloud-gov/cg-site/_kbarticles/2021-05-17-troubleshooting-ssh-connections.md

 Some things to check:

 * Check which version of the `cf` CLI tool you are using.
-The approaches listed below may vary based on whether you are using v6 or v7 od the CLI tool.
+The approaches listed below may vary based on whether you are using v6 or v7 of the CLI tool.
 * Make sure you have SSH access enabled.
 You can check to see if SSH is enabled by running `cf ssh-enabled APP_NAME`.
 Enable it by running `cf enable-ssh APP_NAME`.
 * If you recently enabled SSH access to your application using the approach above, ensure that you have also run `cf restart APP_NAME` so that the changes can take effect.
 * Make sure you are not in an environment that blocks outgoing traffic on port 2222 (the default port for `cf ssh` traffic).
 Some offices or corporate locations may block traffic on this port.